 The Lambda@Edge Log Retention Nightmare: A Tale of CloudFormation Frustration

 You've just built an amazing Lambda@Edge function.
 It's deployed globally, handling requests at the edge with lightning speed.
-You're feeling proud - until you get the AWS bill and realize those edge logs are costing you a fortune because they never expire.
+You're feeling proud - until you get the AWS bill and realize those edge logs are costing you a fortune because they never expire (and you're logging way more than you should).

 "No problem," you think.
 "I'll just set a log retention policy in my CloudFormation template."